 Earthquakes

 The Canary Islands are located in a seismically active region and are prone to earthquakes.
 However, the majority of earthquakes are small and do not cause significant damage.
 To minimize your risk of being affected by an earthquake, it’s essential to stay informed about earthquake activity and to follow the instructions of local authorities in the event of an earthquake.
-(See Also: Is Vienna Safe to Visit?
-A Traveler’s Guide)
+(See Also: Is it Safe to Visit the Red Sea?
+Discover The Truth)

 Preparing for an Earthquake